By Joanna Nicholson, MA, R.C.C.

 We are all corona-stressed!
 For parents/caregivers of children who have experienced complex trauma, this time can bring up unique challenges as children can be anxious as they observe the reactions of their parents or caregivers.
 This time can be used as an opportunity to spend time engaged in activities that can help your child’s development.

-An overview of the Complex Care Intervention (CCI) model can be found at https://www.complextrauma.ca/about/our-approach/.
+Provided is an overview of the Complex Care Intervention (CCI) model .
 The following are some ideas of how to manage recent changes within the context of the developmental domains of CCI.

 Neurological and Biological Maturity

 Routine – Don’t underestimate how important a consistent routine is.
 Keeping children’s waking, eating, and sleeping schedule the same each day will help children feel that their world is still predicable and safe.
 Hot tip: When kids are part of the planning process, they become partners and therefore, are more motivated and engaged in the participation process.
 Write a new schedule together (takes 5 mins) at the end of dinner for the following day.

 Physical Activity – If your child has specific fine or gross motor skills that have been identified as an area of potential growth, this may be an excellent opportunity to practice or learn a new skill.
 Maybe your child could learn to ride a bike, practice kicking a soccer ball, learn to skip, or practice balancing.
 These are all activities that, when done with a parent/caregiver, also build attachment.
 Having to maintain physical distance from others can also be an opportunity to explore a new walking or hiking trail.
 In addition, exercise releases those happy hormones (endorphines) so it’s a win-win for everyone to not only be doing something but to feel happy 🙂